romankurnovskii/leetcode-apps/explanations/3728/en.md

 The goal is to efficiently find all subarrays [l, r] where capacity[l] == capacity[r] and capacity[l] equals the sum of elements between l and r.
 We use prefix sums to quickly calculate interval sums, and a hash map to count matching left endpoints for each right endpoint.

-![Visualization showing a stable subarray with equal boundary elements and interior sum]

 **1.3 Brute force vs. optimized strategy:**